ItsNiklas/aoc2022/README.md

 # Advent of Code
 My solutions for [Advent of Code](https://adventofcode.com/2022) in 2022.
 Probably done mostly in Python 3.11 🐍.

 - `solutions/` contain the source files to solve the problem, one for each day.
+Ideally executable to print both results.
+Keep in mind they are _cleaned_ solutions.
 - `utils/` hande logging, caching, helping, submitting and are cloned from the amazing [mebeim/aoc/utils/](https://github.com/mebeim/aoc/tree/master/utils).
 Licensed under the Apache License 2.0.

 <!-- AOC TILES BEGIN -->
 <h1 align="center">
-  2022 - 22 ⭐
+  2022 - 24 ⭐
 </h1>
 <a href="solutions/day01.py">
   <img src="Media/2022/01.png" width="161px">